Stonelinks/Stoolbotics/docs/usage.md

 ####Recording

 Recording is as easy as using the <code>record</code> command.
-Providing an argument to the command, such as "example" will automatically start recording to a file called "example.csv" in the root of Stoolbotics.
+Providing an argument to the command, such as "example" will automatically start recording to a file called "example.csv" in the root folder of Stoolbotics.

 ####Playback